Growli

 When is the best time to plant garlic in Minnesota?

-In Minnesota (mostly USDA zone 4b), plant garlic cloves outdoors around mid-August — late August — roughly 35 days before the first fall frost (late September).
-Cloves root through autumn, overwinter, then bulb up by late April next year.
+In Minnesota (mostly USDA zone 4b), plant garlic cloves outdoors around late September — mid-October — about two weeks after the first fall frost (late September), once the soil has cooled but well before the ground freezes.
+Cloves root through autumn, overwinter, then bulb up by early June next year.
 Garlic is fall-planted — cloves need winter chilling, so they go in the ground in autumn, root before the freeze, and bulb up the following summer.

 What USDA zone is Minnesota?